-The Local Politics of Ecological Modernisation: The Development of Sustainable Construction Policy Amongst English Local Authorities
+The Local Politics of Ecological Modernisation: The case of sustainable residential construction in England.

-Supervisor: Dr. Sevasti-Eleni Vezirgiannidou and Professor John Raine
+Supervisor: Dr Sevasti-Elani Vezirgiannidou and Professor John Raine

 Max Lempriere is undertaking doctoral research into the contribution that local governments make to the development of contemporary national-level environmental policy.
-As we transition towards an ecological phase of modernisation it has been theorized that contributions to the nature and direction of policy directed at restructuring the ecological basis of modernity stem from either the nation-state or from non-state actors.
+As we transition towards an ecological phase of modernisation it has been theorized that contributions to the nature and direction of policy stem from either the nation-state or from non-state actors.
 In his work he draws on recent findings from the literature on urban climate governance to argue that local government has, can and should play a more active role in offering these kinds of contributions.

 On that basis he developers a novel theoretical framework by drawing on structural, institutional and network theories of political change.
 Using the development of sustainable construction policy in England as a case study he applies this framework by enquiring a) into the nature of the contributions made by local government to national policy, b) the barriers and enablers that affected the propensity with which local authorities were willing and/or able to make a contribution and c) whether those contributions helped or hindered the transition towards ecological modernisation.
 His work uses both qualitative and quantitative methodologies.